unikraft/docs/content/en/docs/getting-started/_index.md

 ## Installing the CLI companion tool `kraft`

-The kraft tool and Unikraft build system have a number of package requirements;
+The kraft tool and Unikraft build system have a number of package requirements.
+Follow the steps according to your Linux distribution.

-please run the following command (on apt-get-based systems) to install the
+### Ubuntu, Debian & other APT-based distributions

-requirements:
+Please run the following command (on apt-get-based distributions) to install the requirements:

 ```shell-script
 apt-get install -y --no-install-recommends \